se-edu/se-book/projectPlanning/workBreakdownStructure/text.md

 <tip-box>

-:package: The high level tasks for a single iteration of a small project could look like the following:
+{{ icon_example }} The high level tasks for a single iteration of a small project could look like the following:

 | Task ID | Task                         | Estimated Effort       | Prerequisite Task |
 | ------- | ---------------------------- | ---------------------- | ----------------- |